Alden King

 • Award Category Phoenix, Role Model

-Jusse’ll Watkins-Roberton
+Jusse’ll Watkins-Robertson

 Jusse’ll Watkins-Roberton exemplifies resilience, creativity, and entrepreneurial spirit.
 Despite social anxiety, she has participated in events like the Disability Awareness Art Show and her high school’s winter bazaar, confidently selling her original crochet art.
 Her thoughtful pricing and customer engagement highlight her maturity and determination.